Why Multiple-Choice Quizzes Work So Well

 You see a question.
 You pick A, B, C, or D. Done.

 But that simple format is more powerful than it looks.
-A good multiple-choice question does not just ask, “Do you know this?”
-It also makes your brain compare ideas, reject wrong answers, notice small details, and remember facts more clearly.
+A well-written multiple-choice question does not merely ask, “Do you know this?”
+It also makes your brain compare ideas, reject weak answers, notice tiny clues, and remember facts more clearly.

-That is why multiple-choice quizzes are useful for students, adults, trivia fans, general knowledge lovers, and anyone who wants to learn without sitting through long lessons.
+That is why multiple-choice quizzes are helpful for students, adults, trivia fans, general knowledge lovers, and anyone who wants to learn in a fun, low-pressure way.

 Which planet is known as the Red Planet?